WeWork co-founder Neumann sues SoftBank over failed tender offer

-(Reuters) - WeWork co-founder Adam Neumann filed a lawsuit against Japan’s SoftBank Group Corp and its Vision Fund on Monday for terminating a $3 billion tender offer to the office-sharing startup’s shareholders.
+(Reuters) - WeWork co-founder Adam Neumann filed a lawsuit against Japan’s SoftBank Group Corp (9984.T) and its Vision Fund on Monday for terminating a $3 billion tender offer to the office-sharing startup’s shareholders.

 The tender offer was part of a $9.6 billion rescue financing package that SoftBank agreed with WeWork in October and gave it control of the company.
 Since then, WeWork’s occupancy rates have plummeted amid the COVID-19 pandemic.